Essenceia/essenceia.github.io/content/projects/Floating_dragon/notes.md

 - *sign* $S$ 1 bit, positive `0`, negative `1`
 - *exponent* $E$ 8 bits,
-- *mantissa* $M$ 23 bits, also reffered to as the fractional part or significant
+- *mantissa* $M$ 23 bits, also reffered to as the fractional part, and if we where being pedantic, since this isn't a logarythmic representation is should really be called a significant

 ##### Exponent